Biographical notes – 1920-1929.

 OCTOBER – Comment in The Guardian lamenting that Annie is represented in only two public galleries.
 [In fact, she was represented in five at this date: The Tryst (Salford, acquired 1880), Cupid and Psyche (Oldham, 1892), The Sense of Sight (Liverpool, 1896), Oceanid (Bradford, 1908), Portrait of the Reverend William Gaskell (Manchester, 1914), ]

-I hear that Mrs. Swynnerton‘s painting “A Dream of Italy” has just been acquired by the Metropolitan Museum of New York … It is a curious and saddening reflection that this veteran artist … is only represented in two English public galleries.
+I hear that Mrs. Swynnerton‘s painting “A Dream of Italy” has just been acquired by [the] Museum … It is a curious and saddening reflection that this veteran artist … is only represented in two English public galleries.
 In Manchester [and] Oldham.
 Mrs. Swynnerton is now in her seventy-sixth year, and if any honour is to come to her from her own country it should not be much longer delayed.

 The Guardian, 19 Oct 1920.